De-Google my life - Part 1 of ¯\_(ツ)_/¯: Why? How?

 I knew this wasn't going to be easy, so of course I added more challenges just because

 I wasn't going to install more proprietary software on my servers.
 I wanted free and open source alternatives for my setup.

 I had "Learn docker" in my backlog for too long, so I used this opportunity to learn it the hard way.

 - Use a cheap but reliable backup solution

-This is only the first part, but I'm planning this to be a long but very cool project.
-I hope I didn't bore you to death with all my yapping, I promise next post will be more entertaining with code, server configurations and all of that good stuff.
+This is only the first part, but I'm planning on this being a long and very cool project.
+I hope I didn't bore you to death with all my yapping, I promise my next post will be more entertaining with code, server configurations, and all of that good stuff.